motorcycle 101 guides

 4.1 Getting an Idaho Motorcycle Learner’s Permit

 To begin the process of getting your Idaho motorcycle license, you first need to obtain a motorcycle learner’s permit.
-You become eligible when you turn 15 years old and as long as you have a valid Idaho driver’s license.
+You become eligible when you turn 15 years old and as long as you are currently in possession of a valid Idaho driver’s license.

 You will need to pass a knowledge test before you are granted a motorcycle learner’s permit.
-This will give you an idea of what to expect when you try the written portion of the Idaho motorcycle license test.
+This will give you a preview of the written portion of the Idaho motorcycle license test.
 You will have to pay a fee of $3 to take the test.
-If you fail, you will only be allowed to pay the fee again and retry after 3 days.
+If you fail, you will only be allowed to pay the fee again and retry after three days.

 • You can only ride during daylight hours